 In business change is all around us, perhaps it’s a new software program that changes the way you complete your daily work, maybe your CEO retired, and the new CEO has a completely different management style, possibly you’re going through a merger or downsizing.
 We’ve all heard the saying “If nothing changes then nothing changes.”
 So why do we resist change so much?

 In my thirty years in leadership roles I have discovered one common thread when it comes to managing change.
 People want to know; “How does this affect me and my job?”
 It pays to be proactive in your change management approaches.
-The following seven steps outline effective change management approaches.
+The following steps outline effective change management approaches.

 - Change management planning.
 Ask these important qualifying questions: Why are you making these changes?
 Are the changes necessary?
 Who will be affected by these changes?
 Plan how the changes will be rolled out and communicated to your teams.